 Being arrested is always a scary process.
 It’s especially scary to be arrested for drunk driving, since the experience typically happens late at night and after you may have had a drink or two.
 No matter how scared you are though, it is important to remember your right to remain silent and your right to speak with a DUI defense attorney.
 If you are charged with drunk driving, please call Peter M. Liss as soon as possible.

 If you are arrested and charged with drunk driving for the first time, one of you most pressing concerns will likely be what charges you’re facing.
-That’s why we’ve put together this article detailing the possible sentencing for those facing a first-time DUI charge.
-Of course, it’s important to remember that you might not be sentenced to all of these penalties and that you and your Vista drunk driving lawyer may work out a plea bargain that insures you are only subject to the penalties of a wet reckless charge instead.
+That’s why we’ve put together this article detailing possible penalties for a first time offender facing a DUI.
+Of course, it’s important to remember that you might not be sentenced to all of these penalties and that you and that it is work out a plea bargain that ensures you are only subject to the punishments for a wet reckless charge instead.

-If you have been charged with drinking and driving, whether it’s your first, second or third offense, please contact a Vista drunk driving defense attorney as soon as possible.
-You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050.
+Obviously these San Diego DUI penalties for a first offender are less serious than the consquences for subsequent DUI convictions.
+If you have been charged with drinking and driving, whether it’s your first, second or third offense, please contact a Peter M. Liss as soon as possible by calling (760) 643-4050.

 Creative Commons Image by James Palinsad